james-livefront/livefront-ai-guidance/04-prompt-library.md

 **Individual prompts:**

 1. Share experimental or highly specialized prompts
-2. Include your name and specific use case context
+2. Include an overview of the specific use case the prompt covers
 3. Others can adapt or promote to broader scope if useful

 **Additional sharing**: